-Science at UM [S02-ep11]: From the secrets of batteries to the geochemistry lab
+Science at UM [S02-ep11]: From the Secrets of Batteries to the Geochemistry Platform

-This week on Science at UM, Marie-Liesse Doublet from theICGM reveals the secrets of our batteries.
-Our report takes you to the geochemistry lab with Michaël Bonno, a researcher at GM.
-Finally, Aurélie Lieuvin presents the Café & vidéo at the CNRS.
+This week on *Science at UM*, Marie-Liesse Doublet from theICGM reveals the secrets of our batteries.
+Our report takes you to the geochemistry plateau with Michaël Bonno, a researcher at GM.
+Finally, Aurélie Lieuvin presents the Café & Video from the CNRS.
 A program broadcast on Divergence FM 93.9 every Wednesday at 6 p.m.

-First of all, we would like to wish you a very happy new year and hope that the holidays have allowed you to recharge your batteries so that you can start 2023 in great shape!
+And to kick things off, we’d like to wish you a very happy new year, of course, and hope that the holidays gave you a chance to recharge your batteries so you can start 2023 off on the right foot!
 To help you ease back into things, this first episode of the new season is all about batteries.
-Phones, computers, tablets, toothbrushes, razors, game consoles, cameras, lawnmowers, vacuum cleaners, drills, and now scooters, bikes, and cars...
-The list of battery-powered devices has grown steadily over the past few decades, to the point where plugging and unplugging chargers has become part of our daily routine.
+Phones, computers, tablets, electric toothbrushes, razors, game consoles, cameras, lawn mowers, vacuum cleaners, drills, and now scooters, bikes, or cars… The list of battery-powered devices has grown steadily over the past few decades to the point where plugging in and unplugging a charger has become one of our most routine daily actions.
 But have you ever wondered how a battery works?
 What happens when it charges?
 When it discharges?
-What magical processes lie behind that little symbol of a battery charging?
-That's the question we're looking at today.
+What magical processes lie behind that little icon symbolizing a battery charging?
+That’s the question we’re exploring today.

-A team of researchers from the Collège de France, the CNRS, the University of Rennes 1, and the University of Montpellier have developed a new method that allows them to see inside a commercial battery in real time.
-It may not seem like much, but this is a major breakthrough, and the study has been published in Nature Energy.
+In fact, a team of researchers from the Collège de France, the CNRS, the University of Rennes 1, and the University of Montpellier has developed a new method that allows scientists to observe the inside of a commercial battery in real time.
+It may not seem like much, but this is a major breakthrough, and the study was published in *Nature Energy*.

-Our guest is Marie-Liesse Doublet, a researcher at the Charles Gerhardt Montpellier Institute and, of course, a member of this team.
-She is also one of the latest recipients of the Academy of Sciences awards.
+Our guest is Marie-Liesse Doublet, a researcher at the Charles Gerhardt Institute in Montpellier and, of course, a member of that team.
+She is also among the latest recipients of the Academy of Sciences awards.

-• Unlocking cell chemistry evolution with in-operando fiber optic IR spectroscopy in commercial Na(Li)-ion batteries, Nature Energy, 7/11/2022
+• Unlocking the evolution of cell chemistry using in-operando fiber-optic IR spectroscopy in commercial Na(Li)-ion batteries, Nature Energy, November 7, 2022

-In the second part of the program, we head to Geosciences Montpellier, specifically to the geochemistry lab, where Michaël Bonno travels back in time to reconstruct the history of the Earth.
+In the second half of the program, we head to Geosciences Montpellier, specifically to the geochemistry lab, where Michaël Bonno goes back in time to reconstruct the history of the Earth.

-Finally, our last-minute guest is Aurélie Lieuvin, communications manager at CNRS Occitanie-Est, who is here to present the 2023 season of CNRS Café & Vidéo.
-The first event takes place on January 19 and is not to be missed.
+Finally, our last-minute guest is Aurélie Lieuvin, the communications manager at CNRS Occitanie-Est, and she’s here to introduce us to the 2023 season of the CNRS Café & Vidéo series.
+The first event takes place on January 19, and it’s not to be missed.

 Co-production: Divergence FM / University of Montpellier